-And as far as how it works in with our relevance, relevance is a really good thing and understanding pop culture is a really good thing.
+And as far as how it works in with our relevance, relevance is a really good thing, and understanding pop culture is a really good thing.
 But neither of those things are more important than your soul itself.
-And so we are fooling ourselves if we think that seeing an episode of a TV show or seeing a movie is more important than reaching people than our own personal purity or devotion to God.
-Your holiness is more important to your ministry than your pop culture knowledge.
-Because, you know, a holy life is going to say a lot more about Christ than anecdotes from a popular TV show or quoting this thing from this episode.
+And so we are fooling ourselves if we think that seeing an episode of a TV show or seeing a movie is more important for reaching people than our own personal purity or devotion to God.
+Your holiness is more important to your ministry than your pop-culture knowledge.
+A holy life is going to say a lot more about Christ than anecdotes from a popular TV show or quoting this thing from this episode.

 In 2 Timothy 2:21 Paul says to Timothy,